 This method is inspired by Ottolenghi’s hummus method that can be found in Test Kitchen – Shelf Love.
 While the method of making the hummus is similar, yet still different, the taste is even further apart.
 If you came here looking for a tahini forward hummus I recommend his recipe.

 Prep the Chickpeas – Possibly the most time-consuming part, which I find rather therapeutic, removing the skins.
 Now I’m not saying you need to remove 100% of them, but aim for the majority.
 The less skins that get tossed in the food processor the smoother the hummus.
 Now Ottolenghi’s method is to put them in between 2 towels and gently roll off the skins.
-I found that if the chickpeas were on the softer side it broke them up, which we want to avoid.
+I found that if the chickpeas were on the softer side it this method broke them, which we want to avoid.
 Instead I found placing them in a colander in the sink and pinching them ever so slightly was a quick and efficient way to remove them.
 Every handful or so I would rinse my hands off, and goodbye skins.

 Because this hummus is light on the tahini that means it’s light on the oil.
 Coming out of the fridge this dip keeps its smooth texture and doesn’t get overly thick vs a hummus with an exorbitant amount added.
 Store in an airtight container for 3-5 days.